Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] an azure policy assigned to RG1..
 - [ ] an Azure Bastion host on VNET1.

 ### Your company has an Azure subscription named Subscription1 that contains the users shown in the following table.
 The company is sold to a new owner.
 The company needs to transfer ownership of Subscription1.
 Which user can transfer the ownership and which tool should the user use?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point

 ![Question 145 part 1](images/question145_1.jpg)
 ![Question 145 part 2](images/question145_2.jpg)